-- 1. A driver is required to wear a suit that covers his or her entire body except for hands, feet, and head. - Driving suits shall carry a rating of SFI 3.2A/1 rating or higher (3.2A/5, 3.2A/10, 3.2A/15, or 3.2A/20) or FIA 8856-2000, FIA NORME 1986/1986. or FIA 8856-1986. - (1) SFI suits rated 3.2A/1 must be worn in conjunction with full length upper and lower fire-rated underwear. - Regardless of the number of layers of a suit, fire retardant NOMEX® or Carbon-X underwear is strongly recommended. - (1) Any underwear including t-shirts, boxers, and socks should be fire-rated material.
+- 1. A driver is required to wear a suit that covers his or her entire body except for hands, feet, and head. - Driving suits shall carry a rating of SFI 3.2A/1 rating or higher (3.2A/5, 3.2A/10, 3.2A/15, or 3.2A/20) or FIA 8856-2000, FIA NORME 1986/1986, or FIA 8856-1986. - (1) SFI suits rated 3.2A/1 must be worn in conjunction with full length upper and lower fire-rated underwear. - Regardless of the number of layers of a suit, fire retardant NOMEX® or Carbon-X underwear is strongly recommended.

+- (1) Any underwear including t-shirts, boxers, and socks should be fire-rated material.
 Cotton underwear is not recommended as it does not wick away the moisture and can result in serious steam burns in the event of a fire. - 2.
 Fire-retardant socks and gloves are required. - 3.
 Driving shoes of a fire-retardant material are required. - 4.
-Drivers with mustaches and/or beards must wear a fire-retardant balaclava.

-- G. FIRE SAFETY On-board fire systems are required for all cars. - 1.
-On-board fire systems shall use one of the following: - a.
-Halon 1301 or 1211, with a five-pound minimum capacity (by weight).
-There shall be a minimum of two nozzle locations, one in the driver's compartment and one in either the engine area or the fuel cell area. - Aqueous Film-Forming Foam (AFFF) or equivalent surfactant foam material (for example, SPA Lite, ZERO 2000, Coldfire 302), 2.25-liter minimum capacity (by volume). - If such a system is used, the appropriate atomizing nozzles shall be used. - (2) All AFFF fire system bottles shall incorporate a functional pressure gauge and shall be marked with the manufacturer's recommended "filled weight." - c.
+Drivers with mustaches and/or beards must wear a fire-retardant balaclava. - G. FIRE SAFETY On-board fire systems are required for all cars. - 1.
+As of 06/30/2020, all fire suppressions systems must be SFI or FIA certified.
+The certification is valid for two years.
+Bottles can be recertified every 2 years.
+SFI certified bottles cannot be serviced after 6 years.
+FIA certified bottles cannot be serviced after 10 years.
+The bottles must be positioned so that the technical steward or certified shop can clearly read the manufacturer label and either the FIA or SFI certification tag. - a.
+Aqueous Film-Forming Foam (AFFF) or equivalent surfactant foam material (for example, SPA Lite, ZERO 2000, Coldfire 302), 2.25-liter minimum capacity (by volume). - If such a system is used, the appropriate atomizing nozzles shall be used. - (2) All AFFF fire system bottles shall incorporate a functional pressure gauge and shall be marked with the manufacturer's recommended "filled weight." - b.
 Halotron with a five-pound minimum capacity (by weight).
-There shall be a minimum of two nozzle locations, one in the driver's compartment and one in either the engine area or the fuel cell area. - d.
+There shall be a minimum of two nozzle locations, one in the driver's compartment and one in either the engine area or the fuel cell area. - c.
 Dupont FE36 with a five-pound minimum capacity (by weight).
 There shall be a minimum of two nozzle locations, one in the driver's compartment and one in either the engine area or the fuel cell area. - 2.
-CO2 cartridge propellant fire extinguishing systems are permitted, provided that the seal of the manufacturer-specified CO2 cartridge is not punctured and the fire bottle is equal to the weight specified by the system manufacturer. - 3.
-Manual or automatic release is allowed. - 4.
-The release mechanism shall be within reach of the driver when belted in the car. - All on-board fire systems shall be identified with the red and white circle "F" decal.

-6. The firing safety pin(s) shall be removed from all on-board fire systems prior to going on track.
+CO2 cartridge propellant fire extinguishing system will be not permitted after 06/30/2020.

+- Manual or automatic release is allowed. - 4.
+The release mechanism shall be within reach of the driver when belted in the car. - All onboard fire systems shall be identified with the red and white circle "E" decal. - The firing safety pin(s) shall be removed from all on-board fire systems prior to going on track.